 The other girls huddled around the tables of the communal room.
 Caroline and Emilie clutched a copy of the Daily Prophet, giggling at the picture of Fleur and Harry.

 A little heat trickled through her bones and Fleur’s fingers twitched toward her wand.
 Not worth it.
 Who cares about plain, shallow, little girls living empty lives?

 A sharp, clear chill waited outside and a cloudless sky stretched overhead.

 Cold.
 Urgh.
-Fleur cast three warming charms and waited for the heat to wrap itself round her like a blanket.
+Fleur cast three warming charms and waited for the heat to wrap itself around her like a blanket.
 Much better.

 She wandered down from the castle into quaint, thatched buildings with frosted windows and bright-painted doors.

 Shops lined the main street between the two inns.
-Pink-framed windows and heart-scattered white door loomed near the centre.
-Pink cushions, napkins, walls, and chairs clustered within.
+Pink-framed windows and heart-scattered white doors loomed near the centre, pink cushions, napkins, walls, and chairs clustered within.
 Near thirty couples crammed themselves inside.